-Projected result for November 2020 based on monitoring data and existing HDT rulebook.
+Projected result for 2021 HDT based on monitoring data and existing HDT rulebook.

-It is important to emphasise a significant year on year increase in new homes delivered across the borough; since the lowest level of delivery achieved in the HDT period (2017/18), delivery has increased by around 100 homes per year in both 2018/19 and 2019/20.

-The recent monitoring survey figures put the Council on track for a better performance in the 2020 Housing Delivery Test; monitoring demonstrates just under a threefold increase in the number of homes delivered in 2019/20 compared to 2017/18.
-These results are set to be published by MHCLG in November 2020
+Since the lowest level of delivery achieved in the HDT period (2017/18), delivery has increased by around 100 homes per year in both 2018/19 and 2019/20.
+The recent monitoring survey figures put the Council on track to pass the 2021 Housing Delivery Test after delivery exceeded the Council's housing target for the second consecutive year.
+These results are set to be published by MHCLG in November 2021.